 ALL OF OUR CABLES ARE CUSTOM-BUILT.
 IF YOU DON'T SEE THE LENGTH OR CONNECTORS YOU NEED, PLEASE EMAIL US

-We custom-build our Cottonmouth Gold power cables using our 24k gold/red copper conductor, and our own US/IEC connectors
+We custom-build our Cottonmouth Gold power cables using our 24k gold/red copper conductor, Furutech AUS connectors, and our own IEC/C19 connectors

 RECIPE - GOLD

 Any precious metal used in your system's cables, or anywhere else actually, will have an effect on your music.
 The tonality, clarity, dimension, as well as many other factors, can all be greatly affected by which metals are used, as well as the quality of those metals.
 For example, silver is a very fast metal, with the lowest impedence rating of all precious metal used in audio today.
 The effect silver can have on music is to enhance the speed and clarity of what's being played.
 Details become crisper, soundstage can gain depth.
 Meanwhile, gold and copper can affect the richness and character of the music.
 A full room-filling boldness, musicality and smoothness, as well as a wide soundstage.
 Some have said that silver is lean and clean, while gold is rich and lush.

 For our Cottonmouth Gold series of cables, we only use pure 24k gold, overlaid a minimum of 80 microinches onto pure oxygen-free, high-density red copper.
 This ensures that you are getting the absolute best quality materials your music deserves.

 Lean-sounding digital and solid state systems that could benefit from the warmth and musicality that 24k gold provides.
 Brings that "non-fatigue-ing" factor into play, and lets you listen to music for hours, not minutes. - Not recommended for systems that are already really warm and heavy, as these might make them too lush.